Graphic Design (Online Short Course)

 - Image Editing

 You will be more confident about responding to client design briefs and will have improved your decision-making process.
 You will feel more confident in generating ideas and producing a strong design concept.
-You will leave with a full colour A2 poster of your artwork and a body of design work that can be used towards a portfolio.
+You will leave with artwork for a full colour poster and a body of design work that can be used towards a portfolio.

 This course is suitable for those with a curiosity to learn more about graphic design and graphic arts, whether you are looking for a career change or considering applying to further study in Graphic Design or Advertising.
 Students should be comfortable working independently and using their initiative to develop their practice.
 Students may wish to repeat this course with the opportunity to work on a personal concept or receive new project briefs to challenge further development.